Testinfd/Closer/reviewreport.md

 ## 1. Critical Issues & Contradictions

-*   **Duplicate `html2canvas` Loading:** The project loads the `html2canvas` library in two different ways, which is redundant and can lead to conflicts.
+*   **Duplicate `html2canvas` Loading:** The project loads the `html2canvas` library in two different ways, which is redundant and and can lead to conflicts.
     *   **Static Loading:** In `src/app/layout.tsx`, it's loaded via a `<Script>` tag from `public/vendors/html2canvas.min.js`.
     *   **Dynamic Loading:** In `src/utils/html2canvas-loader.ts`, it's loaded dynamically using `import('html2canvas')`.
 The `generate.ts` file uses this dynamic loader.
     *   **Recommendation:** Remove the static script loading from `layout.tsx` and rely solely on the dynamic import in `html2canvas-loader.ts`.
 This is the modern and recommended approach for large libraries.